Thommy96/hypernymy_directionality/README.md

 # Hypernymy Directionality
-Data and code for the experiments in: Bachelor Thesis Thomas Bott
+Data and code for the experiments in: Thomas Bott, Comparative Evaluation of Unsupervised Hypernymy Measures on the Directionality Task for English and German, B.Sc.
+Thesis, Institut für Maschinelle Sprachverarbeitung Stuttgart, 2020
+Supervisors: Apl.
+Prof. Dr. Sabine Schulte im Walde, Dominik Schlechtweg

 ## Usage notes
 The scripts should be run directy from their directory with python3.
 Each script contains a usage pattern, which indicates how to use it.
 Further information about the arguments and options can be obtained with the -h (--help) option.